-The ongoing pandemic has already had a significant impact on the College's operations in both 2019/20 and 2020/21.
-It seems reasonable to assume that many of the systems of control and hygiene measures will become normal arrangements to guard against future epidemics, and the College has continued to implement many safety arrangements during the first part of 2021/22.
-There is also likely to be an ongoing impact in recruitment to certain types of activity, particularly commercial courses and apprenticeships.
+The ongoing pandemic has already had a significant impact on the College's operations since 2019/20, although 2021/22 was more normal than the previous two years.
+It seems reasonable to assume that many of the systems of control and hygiene measures will become normal arrangements to guard against future epidemics, and the College continued to implement many safety arrangements during 2021/22.
+There may also be an ongoing impact in recruitment to certain types of activity, particularly commercial courses and adult.
 These are covered in the College's risk register, although FE colleges will be well placed to contribute to wider economic recovery plans through the training and education that we provide.